Bears vs Babies? That doesn’t seem like a fair fight.

 So why Bears vs Babies, then?

 Presumably because the creators wanted a catchy name for their card game, rather than ‘Bears, Eagles, Sharks and Various Other Deadly Creatures vs Babies’.
-That would never have fitted on the box.
+That would never have fit on the box.

 I’m slightly relieved to discover this is a card game, and not, say, the next Pixar movie.